ethandmd/bankaccount/README.md

 # bankaccount
-One of the first programs I wrote, simple program to interact with a fake bank account.
+Simple program to interact with a fake bank account.